Scientific Name(s): Camellia sinensis (L.) Kuntze. Family: Theaceae

 The US Food and Drug Administration (FDA) advises those who are or may become pregnant to avoid caffeine.

 Vitamin K present in green tea may antagonize the anticoagulant effect of warfarin.
 Green tea consumption reduces the bioavailability of folic acid and may interfere with the absorption of iron.
+Green tea may stop bortezomib (Velcade) from working properly.
+Patients taking bortezomib should not drink green tea or consume any green tea products.

 There are no reports of clinical toxicity from daily tea consumption as a beverage.
 Adverse events include headache, dizziness, and GI symptoms.
 Hepatotoxicity, including 1 fatality, has been associated with high plasma levels of epigallocatechin gallate or its metabolites.